GeniXCMS/genixcms-docs/docs/api/control.class.md

 This controller is flexible.
 You can create and add it at the **Control Class** to load it.

-## Handler Function
+## Handler Method

-> This function is deprecated and will be removed on future updates
+> This method is deprecated and will be removed on future updates

 Usage: `Control::handler((string) $vars)`

-This function is to load the controller types.
+This method is to load the controller types.

 Example: